JWock82/Pynite/README.md

 # What's New?
 v0.0.76
+* Allowed tension/compression-only support springs to reactivate after being deactivated.
+Erroneous deflections were being reported on very flexible models that experienced a lot of movement with T/C support springs.
 * `matplotlib` is now an optional dependency.
 You'll only need to install it if you want to view plots for members.
 * Documentation for installation has been improved.